My first day in Shenzhen

 by Greg Jackson- HCE Explorer

-I landed around 7:40ish, spent the night at the program coordinator’s apartment, and commenced my orientation the next afternoon.
+I landed before 8 PM, spent the night at the program coordinator’s apartment, and commenced my orientation the next afternoon.
 We ate at an incredible restaurant for lunch.
 My first authentic Chinese meal was Szechuan chicken, fried rice, fish soup, and roasted eggplant.
-The flavors are far different than what we’re used to back in the States.
-I liked every bite of it.
+The flavors are far different than what we’re used to back in the States, and I loved every bite.

 For the first time in my life I felt completely, and utterly out of place.